ssimpson91/docker-localgpt-discord/README.md

-# Docker LocalGPT Discord
+# Docker-LocalGPT-Discord

 ## Overview
-This repository contains the necessary files and configurations to set up a Local GPT model for Discord.
-It includes scripts for crawling, ingesting data, and running the Local GPT model, as well as a Dockerfile for containerization.
+This repository contains the necessary files and configurations to set up a Local LLM model for Discord.
+It includes scripts for crawling, ingesting data, and running the Local LLM model, as well as a Dockerfile for containerization.

 ## Contents